 If an employer is not required to have worker’s compensation insurance and an employee gets hurt at work, the injured worker is not entitled to workers' compensation benefits, but he/she is not barred or prohibited from filing a lawsuit against the employer.

-The Workers’ Compensation Exemption Registry is administered by the office of the Tennessee Secretary of State’s office for the purpose of providing a mechanism for legitimate business owners in the construction industry or construction service providers to obtain an exemption from workers’ compensation coverage requirements on him or herself.
+The Workers’ Compensation Exemption Registry is administered by the Tennessee Bureau of Workers' Compensation for the purpose of providing a mechanism for legitimate business owners in the construction industry (construction service providers) to obtain an exemption from carrying workers’ compensation coverage requirements on him or herself.
 Employees are not eligible for the exemption registry, only employers with an ownership stake in the company.
 Exempt employers are still required to cover all of their employees, even if they have only one employee.

 An applicant must be in the construction industry or be a construction service provider who is: